 SECTION II Section 10-6.1601(ac)(9) of the Siskiyou County Code is hereby amended to read as follows:

-“(9) Annual Operation Fee—The Annual Operation Fee is a base fee that accounts for the annual inspection and associated compliance services provided to a mine under the following time assumptions: 1) the Annual Operation Fee and Financial Assurance Cost Estimate are submitted by February First (1st) 15th of each year excepting in the year 2016 when submittal is expected by April 4thexcepting in the year 2016 when submittal is expected by April 4th, 2) any required yearly update to the Financial Assurance Cost Mechanism is submitted within thirty (30) sixty (60) days of County approval of the yearly Financial Assurance Cost Estimate, and 3) a copy of the yearly State Annual Report that has been submitted to the Department of Conservation is submitted to the County by August 1st of each year.
+“(9) Annual Operation Fee—The Annual Operation Fee is a base fee that accounts for the annual inspection and associated compliance services provided to a mine under the following time assumptions: 1) the Annual Operation Fee and Financial Assurance Cost Estimate are submitted by February First (1st) 15th of each year excepting in the year 2016 when submittal is expected by April 4th, 2) any required yearly update to the Financial Assurance Cost Mechanism is submitted within thirty (30) sixty (60) days of County approval of the yearly Financial Assurance Cost Estimate, and 3) a copy of the yearly State Annual Report that has been submitted to the Department of Conservation is submitted to the County by August 1st of each year.
 If any of these time assumptions are not met, the annual inspection and associated compliance services will require more staff resources than is accounted for in the base fee and the operator shall be billed for the County's additional administrative services at an hourly productive staff rate plus materials.
 Mining Enforcement Costs—The operator shall be subject to paying the costs associated with enforcement actions.
 Costs shall include staff time billed at an hourly productive rate and other direct and indirect costs associated with the enforcement action.”

 SECTION III: This ordinance amendment has been determined to be exempt from the California Environmental Quality Act (CEQA) pursuant to Section 15061(b)(3) of the CEQA Guidelines (i.e., the “general rule exemption because it can be seen with certainty that the proposed amendment does not have the potential to result in a significant impact on the environment.”)